 - Dosh: Dosh is a great source of passive cash-back, as you simply link a debit or credit card and then earn points when you shop at participating retailers.
 You can also shop through Dosh’s mobile app or internet portal to take advantage of bonus offers.

 #9.
 Get Cash-Back Every Time You Use the Site

 Take your Amazon savings to the next level by stacking coupons and sales discounts with additional savings from these cash-back portals.

 - TopCashback works similarly to Rakuten and is also free to join.
-Cash-back posts in just seven days, but you have to wait until the retailer’s return period has closed to redeem it.
+Cash-back posts in just four days, but you have to wait as long as 30 days to withdraw the funds.

 - Cashback Monitor is an offer aggregator that shows you which rewards sites currently provide you the most cash-back at a given time.
 It includes travel points/miles as well as credit card points, Swagbucks points and more.